Lurker00/DX200-USB-Audio-Release/README.md

 ## Introduction

-Below, "DAP" means either DX200 or DX150, when the text is applicable to any of them.
+Below, "DAP" means a compatible iBasso DAP, when the text is applicable to any of them.

 ### For everybody
 Starting from version **1.2.59**, this application became a system wide control center, meaning, useful for anybody: